 To test this, they recruited volunteers from a subject’s pool of psychology department.
 Participants read the scenario about a bet with 7/36 chance to win and 29/36 chance to win nothing or a bet with 7/36 chance to win but 29/36 chance to lose 5 cents.
 The possible bets were visualized with a roulette wheel.
 Participants evaluated the attractiveness of the bet and their affect precision and affect, using the same scales as in Study 3.

 They employed a factorial ANOVA and an independent samples t-test.
 They found that those high on numeracy rated the loss bet as more attractive in loss bet condition, whereas participants with low numeracy rated two conditions the same on average (f = 0.23 90% [0.01, 0.11]).
 With respect to affect precision, participants with high numeracy had clearer feelings about the bets than those with low numeracy.
-The high numerate also reported more positive affect in the loss condition than no-loss condition, whereas there was no indicated for differences for the low numerate (f = 0.20, 90% [0.01,0.10]).
+The high numerate also reported more positive affect in the loss condition than in the no-loss condition, whereas there were weaker differences for the low numerate (f = 0.20, 90% [0.01,0.10]).
 Peters (2020) summarized such findings as “bets effect” in her book and we will use this term as well in this article.

 We summarized the findings in the target article in Table 2.